 Hugh Watson’s “Tutorial: Big Data Analytics: Concepts, Technologies, and Applications” is just one of the many resources on many topics you can be exposed to when you earn an advanced IT degree.
 Choosing to earn your master’s can be the best possible choice for your career.

-Walden University is an accredited institution offering MS in Information Technology and Master of Information Systems Management degree programs online.
+Walden University is an accredited institution offering MS in Information Technology, MS in Data Science, and Master of Information Systems Management degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.